 - listB @ io.oap.FooC

-it supports bean validations.
+it supports bean validations (javax and jakarta).
 The constraints of the OpenAPI description map to java bean validation annotations.

-it supports json merge patch apis by generating pojos with jackson-databind-nullable where requested.
+it supports JSON merge patch apis by generating DTOs with jackson-databind-nullable where requested.

-it allows to exclude endpoints from generation.
+it allows excluding endpoints from generation.
 This is useful if the processor does not create the correct code for an endpoint.
 That way the processor can still be used for all the other endpoints.

 it handles multiple responses by generating one endpoint method for each response content type.